Three Indian troops killed in Srinagar attack

 According to the Kashmir Media Service, unidentified gunmen fired at a group of Indian Central Reserve Police Force in Lawaypura area of Srinagar, killing three troops and injuring several others.

-After the attack, Indian troops and policemen cordoned off the area and launched search operations .
+Immediately after the attack, the Indian troops and policemen cordoned off the area and launched search operations to nab the attackers.